Huesca: Modern Huesca

 Various streets in the centre of Huesca have recently been pedestrianised.

 Geography

 Huesca lies on a plateau in the northern region of Aragón, with an elevation of 488 m above sea level.
 Close to the city lie the Sierra de Guara mountains, which reach 2,077 m.
 The geographical coordinates of the city are: 42° 08´ N, 0° 24´ W.

-Its municipal area is 161.02 km ² and borders the municipalities of Almudévar, Vicién, Monflorite-Lascasas Tierz, Quicena, Loporzano, Nueno, Igriés, Banastás, Chimillas, Alerre, Barbués and Albero Bajo.
+Its municipal area is 161.02 km2 and borders the municipalities of Almudévar, Vicién, Monflorite-Lascasas Tierz, Quicena, Loporzano, Nueno, Igriés, Banastás, Chimillas, Alerre, Barbués and Albero Bajo.

 The city lies 71 km from Zaragoza, 160 km from Pamplona, 118 km from Lleida, 380 km from Madrid and 273 km from Barcelona.

 Coat of arms

 Both the modern Coat of Arms of Huesca (es) (which date from the 16th century) and its mediaeval predecessor (from the 13th) include at their top the device of a block having a V-shaped notch.
 It is commonly said that it symbolises Salto de Roldán ('Roland's Leap'), a natural rock formation about 25 km north of the city.
 Some writers have suggested that the official Spanish name of Huesca (Osca) derives from a Latin, Basque and Catalan word osca, meaning notch or indentation, referring to the Salto de Roldán.